 Like most of Italy, almost every turn also produced yet one more church.
 Some were under renovation and many were closed.
 Knowing we would be seeing many many churches in our trip to Italy, we admired the churches and bell towers from afar in this town.

-Piazza Maggiore at the centre also boasted the statue of Neptune, a hedonistic display that I was sure offended some travellers for its explicit sexual poses.
+Piazza Maggiore at the centre also boasted the statue of Neptune,.
+I was sure that this hedonistic display offended some travellers for its explicit sexual poses.

 When we had walked our feet off, the default was pizza.
 And when we followed the recommendations of our hotel and tried Pizzeria Spacca Napoli, we found both the seafood and proscuitto pizzas to be a gourmet delight.

 The 7 days in Bologna flew by.
-We never did take the train into Florence, even though it was only a 45 minute train trip.
-We had done a quick day trip on a previous cruise and we were not sure we really wanted another quick whirlwind tour.
+We never took the train into Florence, even though it was only a 45 minute train trip.
+On a previous cruise we did a day tour of Florence.
+And we were not sure we really wanted another quick whirlwind tour.
 We would leave Florence for another trip (when we would also re-visit Siena).

 Having learned our lesson about regional train travel, we picked our train for Igea Marina with care.
-If you book a first class ticket and don’t get an assigned seat, it is not really first class and don’t expect anything more!
+If you book a first class ticket and don’t get an assigned seat, it is not really first class.
+So don’t expect anything more!
 This is the likely situation when booking regional trains – so consider the high speed trains if you want real first class!

 What was your favourite part of Bologna Old Town – the Fat City, the Educated City or the Red City?

 Be the first to comment